martinsl01/Facebook/README.md

 ![Screenshot 2025-02-27 233012](https://github.com/user-attachments/assets/6ab885a9-850a-483f-b7a7-9ea733ae34b7)

-The screenshot below is the responde body which contains useful information - category of images and distance from search query.
+The screenshot below is the response body which contains useful information - category of images and distance from search query.
 Finally I pushed the image to Docker Hub.

 ![Screenshot 2025-02-27 233040](https://github.com/user-attachments/assets/608d2058-f73b-48d9-bfad-1a8fbc46bff8)